-Rationale: We will adopt the benefits of service orientated architectural design approach (SOA) when implementing digital solutions where possible.
-The basic principles of SOA are independent of vendors, products and technologies and a service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving customer account information.
+Rationale: We will adopt the benefits of service Implications: Without such an approach, we are orientated architectural design approach (SOA) unable to respond quickly and cost-effectively to when implementing digital solutions where changing market conditions.
+Vendor lock-in can possible.
+The basic principles of SOA are occur if this principle is not adhered to wherever independent of vendors, products and possible. technologies and a service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving customer account information.
+1